 For most businesses the free account is probably more than enough to get you started.
 It’s worth noting that if you spend more than £10,000 per month on stock etc. then the Cashback account may pay for itself due to the generous 0.5% cashback rate.

 The really nice thing about Tide, especially when you’re just starting out, is that if you’re not making any money the account doesn’t cost you a penny.
-As your turnover grows there’s a small 20p charge for each transfer in or out of the account.
+As your turnover grows there’s a small 20p charge for each transfer in or out of the account (depending on the account type).
 Card payments are free and as an added bonus Tide are kindly waiving the 20p charges for the first year if you use this link to sign-up.

 I’ve read the odd report saying that Tide isn’t a ‘proper’ business bank account and I guess it all depends on your definition of a bank account.
-Tide offer most of the normal stuff big banks provide and a few extras that are a genuine breath of fresh air.
+Tide offer most of the normal stuff big banks provide along with LOTS of extras that are a genuine breath of fresh air.

 One slightly confusing factor is that when Tide first started out they provided e-money accounts by Prepay Technologies Ltd. They now offer accounts via ClearBank, apparently with full FSCS protection (so fully FCA and PRA regulated).
 They’re also offering older customers the opportunity to switch from their e-money accounts to their ClearBank accounts, which is great news!